01 APRIL 2020

 Employers and employees will welcome clarification of factors to take into account when considering whether secret recordings of meetings, conversations, etc by employees amount to gross misconduct, and breach the implied duty of mutual trust and confidence between employers and employees.

 Advice, guidance and practical resources on a wide variety of recruitment topics for both employers and employees, produced by the Advisory, Conciliation and Arbitration Service, Acas.
 Acas is the employment relations service for England, Scotland and Wales offering practical, independent and impartial advice to employers, employees and their representatives.

-Acas guidance and practical resources on age discrimination and the Equality Act 2010.
-Covers the four main types of age discrimination.
+Acas guidance and a range of practical resources on age discrimination and the Equality Act 2010.

 Acas guidance for both employers and employees on workplace bullying and harassment

 Acas code of practice on how employers should handle flexible working requests in a reasonable manner.

 Acas step-by-step guide for all employers of all sizes on how to go about conducting a disciplinary investigation.